Sarah Palin v. New York Times: Judge to dismiss former governor’s libel claim in rare case

-But since the decision is likely to be appealed — a path that could result in rulings upending longstanding legal protections for journalists who write about public figures — Rakoff said he wanted future courts to have both his decision and the jury’s to consider.
+But since the decision is likely to be appealed — a path that could upend long-standing legal protections for journalists who write about public figures — Rakoff said he wanted future courts to have both his decision and the jury’s to consider.

-Rakoff did not spare the Times criticism for its error, a sentence within a larger essay that inaccurately suggested a link between rhetoric from her political action committee and a 2011 mass shooting in Tucson.
+Rakoff did not spare the Times criticism for its error, a collection of phrases within a larger essay that inaccurately suggested a link of “incitement” between the crosshairs that her political action committee imprinted on a congressional map and a 2011 mass shooting in Tucson.

-“This is an example of very unfortunate editorializing on the part of the Times,” he said, adding he was “not at all happy to make this decision” in its favor.
+“This is an example of very unfortunate editorializing on the part of the Times,” he said, adding that he was “not at all happy to make this decision” in its favor.

 However, he told the parties gathered in his federal courtroom in Manhattan, “the law sets a very high standard for actual malice, and in this case the court finds that that standard has not been met.”

-While Palin’s attorneys argued that the paper’s then-editorial page editor James Bennet had acted recklessly in publishing assertions he should have known were false, a Times lawyer described a frantic, deadline editing session that resulted in “a mess-up... a goof” that he regretted immediately and corrected as quickly as possible.
+While Palin’s attorneys argued that the paper’s then-editorial page editor James Bennet had acted recklessly in publishing assertions he should have known were false, a Times lawyer described a frantic, deadline rewriting session that resulted in “a mess-up … a goof” that Bennet regretted immediately and corrected as quickly as possible.

+Ultimately, Rakoff concluded that Palin’s team did not prove that Bennet knew the statements were false nor even that he suspected they might be false and then recklessly disregarded that possibility.

-The case — the first libel lawsuit against the Times to go to trial against in the U.S. in nearly two decades — has been closely watched for its First Amendment implications.
-Two conservative Supreme Court justices have signaled an openness to reassess a landmark 1964 ruling that set a high bar for prominent people pursuing libel claims.
+The case — the first libel lawsuit against the Times to go to trial against in the U.S. in nearly two decades — has taken a long and winding path that has left press freedom advocates concerned that it could open journalists to more legal threats from the powerful people they write about.

+Two conservative Supreme Court justices — Clarence Thomas and Neil M. Gorsuch — have signaled an openness to reassess a landmark 1964 ruling that set a high bar for prominent people pursuing libel claims.

+But the case has also served unofficially as a chance to interrogate the “hot take” culture of digital journalism, as well as the relative power of Palin, the former Alaska governor and 2008 Republican nominee for vice president, who has seen her stature and visibility shrink in recent years.

+Palin first filed suit in 2017, not long after the Times published its editorial, under the headline “America’s Lethal Politics.”
+Written in the hours after the June 2017 shooting attack of Republican lawmakers practicing baseball at an Alexandria field, the editorial decried rising levels of toxic political discourse and gun ownership.
+And it compared the Alexandria shooting with a 2011 attack at a Tucson shopping center that left then-Rep. Gabrielle Giffords (D-Ariz.) gravely wounded and six other people dead.

+“It is a reaffirmation of a fundamental tenet of American law: public figures should not be permitted to use libel suits to punish or intimidate news organizations that make, acknowledge and swiftly correct unintentional errors,” said Danielle Rhoads-Ha.

+Speaking to reporters outside the courthouse, Palin said: “This is a jury trial.
+We always thank jurors.
+We always appreciate the system.
+So whatever happened in there kind of usurps the system."

-Rakoff said he was letting the jury continue its deliberations so that if it returns a decision in Palin’s favor, the appeals court wouldn’t necessarily have to send it back for a new trial but rather reinstate the jury’s verdict.
+Rakoff said he was letting the jury continue its deliberations for the benefit of an appeals court that will inevitably take up the case; if it returns a decision in Palin’s favor, he offered as an example, the appeals court wouldn’t necessarily have to send it back for a new trial but rather reinstate the jury’s verdict.

 Legal experts called Rakoff’s ruling a highly unusual outcome in a highly unusual case.

 It’s more typical for a judge to issue such a ruling either before a jury begins its deliberations or after they have reached a verdict, said David A. Logan, a Roger Williams University law professor and expert in First Amendment protections.
-“By doing it this way, it is somewhat efficient,” he said, since “another jury does not need to be impaneled when this goes to an appellate court.”
+“By doing it this way, it is somewhat efficient,” he said, since “another jury does not need to be impaneled” if it goes to the appellate court and is reversed.

+Since Rakoff “has already been reversed in the case,” Logan said, “I expect he doesn’t want to preside on a retrial.”

-Rakoff told the court that while he considered waiting until the jury’s verdict before making his decision, “the more I thought about it over the weekend, the more I thought there was unfair to both sides.
-We've had very full argument on this.
-I know where I'm coming out and I want to therefore apprise the parties of that."
+Rakoff told the court Monday that while he considered waiting until the jury’s verdict before making his decision, “the more I thought about it over the weekend, the more I thought that was unfair to both sides.
+We’ve had very full argument on this.
+I know where I’m coming out and I want to therefore apprise the parties of that.”

 By dismissing a case in which the plaintiff didn’t satisfy her “burden of proof,” Rakoff did “what most judges would do,” said University of Richmond Law professor Carl Tobias.
-“Perhaps in an abundance of caution and to be as fair as possible to the plaintiff, the judge has allowed the case to go to the jury to see whether the jurors differ with his view that the plaintiff had not met the burden.”

 If the jury decides in favor of the Times, “this would confirm the judge’s view and make the case difficult for plaintiff to win on appeal.”
 But if the jury rules in Palin’s favor, “it becomes more complicated.”